Developing Behavioral Interventions

 Through discussions of their intervention and study ideas with nationally recognized experts, engaging in small group consultation, and listening to state-of-the-science lectures, Summer Research Institute participants will gain hands-on practical knowledge and skills to advance their respective intervention studies.

-Upon completing the 3-day Developing Behavioral Interventions program, participants will be able to:
+Upon completing the 3-day "Getting Started: Developing and Advancing Behavioral Interventions" participants will be able to:

 - Understand the continuum of intervention research from discovery and efficacy to implementation and sustainability